blade-ui-kit/docs/social-meta.md

 ## Basic Usage

-The most basic usage of the component exists in setting its attributes:
+The most basic usage of the component requires setting three attributes, `title`, `description`, and `image`:

 ```html
 <x-social-meta